onflow/flow-go/language.md

 //
 class ExampleVault {

-    // Implement the required variable field `balance` for the `Vault` interface,
+    // Implement the required field `balance` for the `Vault` interface.
+    // The interface does not specify if the field must be variable, constant,
-    // that this type (`ExampleVault`) can write to, but outer scopes can only
+    // so in order for this type (`ExampleVault`) to be able to write to the field,
-    // read from
+    // but limit outer scopes to only read from the field, it is declared variable,
+    // and only has public access (non-settable).
     //
     pub var balance: Int